i-am-krishh/SignLanguageToSpeech/DEPLOYMENT.md

    - Check logs in Streamlit Cloud dashboard
    - Verify all dependencies are in `requirements.txt`
    - Ensure `app.py` is in the repository root
+   - If you encounter OpenCV import errors, make sure you're using `opencv-python-headless` instead of `opencv-python`

 2. If app crashes:
    - Check memory usage